How to Become a Speech Therapist in Delaware

-Your decision to pursue higher education in speech-language pathology is something that will be rewarded, even beyond the high salaried positions that await and the satisfaction that comes with helping patients overcome speech disorders.
-In an unprecedented move to increase the number of licensed SLPs in the state by making education more accessible, the Delaware Department of Education has begun offering an SLP incentive program for graduate students to help cover the cost of tuition, mandatory fees, and other direct education expenses.
+Part of this bump comes from an unprecedented move to increase the number of licensed SLPs in the state by the Delaware Department of Education.
+The department introduced an SLP incentive program for graduate students to help cover the cost of tuition, mandatory fees, and other direct education expenses.

 Step 1.
 Complete a Master’s Degree Program in Speech Therapy (Speech-Language Pathology)